ktaylor63/southeast/site/content/articles/a-shining-example.md

 “We bought it to keep it from being developed and chopped up into hunt camps and ranchettes,” Shine said.
 “It’s coastal, gulf Florida with all these wonderful river systems.
 I wanted it to go to Fish and Wildlife, but I didn’t count on it taking 10 years.”

 The Service already acquired 2,580 acres, for $6.8 million, from Shine using money from the Land and Water Conservation Fund, which is largely financed by offshore oil and gas leases.
-An agreement is in place to buy another 331 acres for $500,000.
+An agreement is in place to buy another 331 acres for$500,000.

 In January Shine told the Service he wanted to donate the rest of his property &mdash; 6,202 acres &mdash; which abuts St. Marks to the north.
-It’s worth about $9 million.
+It’s worth about \$9 million.
 The Service and TNC have been managing &mdash; thinning and burning the slash pine forests and replanting in longleaf &mdash; the land for years.

 {{< figure class="photo-center" src="/images/pages/longleaf-pine-camp-blanding.jpg" alt="A forest of mature longleaf pine trees with limited understory vegetation." caption="Longleaf pine habitat in Eastern Florida at Camp Blanding.
 Photo by Leo Miranda, USFWS." link="https://flic.kr/p/Tqd1Vn" >}}